Silicon Beach Software: History

 Another Silicon Beach product was SuperCard which, like SuperPaint, superseded the capabilities of an Apple-branded product (in this case, HyperCard).
 SuperCard used a superset of the HyperTalk programming language and addressed common complaints about HyperCard by adding native support for color, multiple windows, support for vector images, menus and other features.

 Silicon Beach Software produced video games for the Macintosh.
 The most well known is Dark Castle released in 1986.
 It was ported to several other operating systems by other companies.
 Sequel Beyond Dark Castle was Silicon Beach's last game, because productivity software was much more lucrative.
 Their 1985 release, Airborne!, was the first Macintosh game to feature digitized sound.

-Silicon Beach Software is credited with coining the term Silicon Beach to refer to San Diego in the same way that Silicon Valley refers to the Santa Clara Valley and San Jose area.
+Silicon Beach Software is credited with coining the term Silicon Beach to refer to San Diego in the same way that the name Silicon Valley refers to the Santa Clara Valley and San Jose area.

 Silicon Beach was acquired by Aldus Corporation in 1990 and Aldus, in turn, by Adobe Systems in 1994.